interferenc/breweries/src/ui/queryState/README.md

 Any arbitrary type that can be serialized into a string (and back) can be stored in the query string.
 In this showcase app we only provide examples for `number` and `string` types.

+These codecs are part of the [router](../router) of the application.

 ## Debouncing

 Updating the query string on rapid value changes for a computed variable would result in many history entries which could impair user experience (pressing the back button would have no visible effect).